 SSF representatives are regularly taking part in events organised by third parties to present the objectives and activities of SSF and inform on sustainable finance.

-Select an event in the table below and find out more about the events, in which SSF was involved this year.
+Select an event in the table below and find out more about the events, in which SSF was involved in 2018.

 At the conference “La Finance Durable: Rouage-clé de l’Accord de Paris sur le Climat”, organised by the Swiss Embassy in Paris and held during the Climate Finance Week, Sabine Döbeli presented Swiss initiatives and developments in the field of sustainable finance.
 Along with other conference participants, the impact of the Paris Climate Agreement and its repercussions for sustainable and responsible investing were discussed.

 During the Sustainable Investment Day Zug, SSF gave a presentation and participated in a panel discussing the role of institutional investors for sustainable investing.

 The Swiss Federal Office for the Environment, jointly with Environmental Ministries from Germany, Austria and Lichtenstein, invited representatives from the financial industry and from universities to a conference for an exchange of experience on the topic of science and practice for green finance.
 Sabine Döbeli, SSF CEO, moderated the afternoon session as well as a panel on the implementation of sustainable and green financial markets.

 At this year’s Forum Cinfo, the Swiss career event for international cooperation, SSF was part of a panel discussion on “Opportunities in the private sector: entrepreneurship, sustainable finance and impact investing”.
 Sabine Döbeli, SSF CEO gave insights into the important role of private finance for development and related job opportunities in sustainable finance.
 The panel further discussed possible career paths in sustainability and the private sector in general and encouraged the audience to bring their experience to the financial sector.